-20%: Class scribes: Students take turns in "illustrating" (to be consistent with standard notation we refer to it as "scribing") 3-5 lectures.
+35%: Class scribes: Students take turns in "illustrating" 7 lectures (to be consistent with standard notation we refer to it as "scribes").
 Graduate theory classes often ask students to scribe the lecture content.
-Yet since this course provides well-curated lectures slides, we change the rule of the game in this graduate course.
-Rather than scribing (repeating and summarizing) the content of the class, the students are asked to "illustrate" the covered topics with imaginative and ideally tricky illustrating examples.
-Those in turn can help other students practice and solidify their understanding of the class material.
-Scribes are due 1 week after class at midnight (Tue for Tue classes, Fri for Fri classes) and can be done individually or in teams of two.
-If you work in teams of two, you are expected to illustrate classes more often.
-We have a signup sheet in Piazza.
-You can either use PowerPoint or Latex.
-For PPTX, please use our PPTX template and share your file with me via the Share option in PowerPoint after you are logged in with your Northeastern email.
-For Latex, please use our Overleaf latex template and share your write-up with me on Overleaf.
+Yet since I already provide you with well-curated lectures slides, we change the rule of the game.
+Rather than scribing (= repeating and summarizing) the content of the class, I ask you to "illustrate" some interesting aspect in the covered topics with imaginative and ideally tricky illustrating examples.
+Those illustrations are great if they in turn can help other students practice and solidify their understanding of the topics discussed.
+Georg Cantor is quoted as saying: "To ask the right question is harder than to answer it."
+In that spirit, our class scribes are closer to research than assignments: What particular aspect in a class is worthy to be "illustrated"?
+That's already part of the question.
+Scribes are done in PowerPoint and are due 1 week after class at midnight (Tue for Tue classes, Fri for Fri classes).
+They can be done individually or in teams of two (if you work in teams of two, you are expected to illustrate 14 classes instead of 7 classes).
+Please use our PPTX template, and name your document "cs7240-sp21-[YOUR NAME]-scribe[NUMBER]-[SOME DESCRIBTIVE TITLE].pptx" before submitting via Canvas.